Dianav21/TKH-Phase-Two-Final-Project/README.md

 # Books Api

-Created a CRUB full stack app that allows user to create, delete, edit, and update books on the database using the front-end
+Created a CRUD full stack app that allows user to create, delete, edit, and update books on the database using the front-end

 Backend Tech Stack: Express/Node.js, Argon2, JWT, Passport JWT, Prisma, PlanetScale(MySQL)